 The three-phase unit will trip for some phase-to-phase faults and some ground faults as well as for three-phase faults.
 However, it will not over-reach the phase-to-phase setting for any type of fault.
-Note that the phase-to-phase unit and the three-phase unit use the same compensator, TAB.
+Note that the phase-to-phase unit and the three-phase unit use the same compensator, $T{AB}$ .
 Thus, the two units have identical reach settings.
 The three-phase unit may trip for an out-of-step or swing condition.
-To prevent such tripping, the three-phase unit in single-output relays can be disabled by connecting relay terminal 4 to battery negative through a swing detection means.
-Dual-output relays will not trip at the supervised terminal unless a "permissive signal" at 20 Vdc is applied to terminal 18.
+To prevent such tripping, the three-phase unit can be disabled by connecting relay terminal 4 to battery negative through a swing detection means.